stephenh/ts-proto/README.markdown

 With this output, you'll have to check both `if object.field_a` and `if object.field_b`, and if you set one, you'll have to remember to unset the other.

-Instead, we recommend using the `oneof=unions-value` option, which will change the output to be an Abstract Data Type/ADT like:
+Instead, we recommend using the `oneof=unions-value` option, which will change the output to be an Algebraic Data Type/ADT like:

 ```typescript
 interface YourMessage {